orionaskatu/stable-diffusion-webui/README.md

  - Scrolls to output after clicking on `Generate` buttons (useful for mobile usage - doesn't seem to work for the time being)

-I use a simple systemd service like this one:
+I use a simple systemd service like this one (in `etc/systemd/system/stable-diffusion.service`):

 ```commandline
 [Unit]